Skip to main content

 About Health and Safety training

-Statutory health and safety training is required by law or deemed necessary through risk and/or organisational needs assessment.
+Statutory health and safety training is required by law or deemed necessary through risk and organisational needs assessment.
 This is to ensure the safety, health and welfare of employees and others who may be affected by our work activities.
-See policy for health and safety statutory training.

 Training must be given to employees when: